 There is no rest for the delicious.

-I slightly kicked up the flavor of this cake from another recipe by making it a little sweeter, added a kick of cinnamon and a baby burst of orange zest.
+I slightly kicked up the flavor of this dessert from another recipe by giving the cake a nice kick of cinnamon and a baby burst of orange zest.
 OHHHH YEAHH.
 Eat it and weep for your waistline.
-But who the heck cares – it’s the holidays!
-At least every store in town says so.
-I think they’ve had their Christmas-wares out since August 1995.
-So eat up peeps!
+But who the heck cares?
+It’s time for us to stop worrying about that stuff.

 At least that’s my philosophy. [unbuttons top of pants]